 Our teachers are graduate students in Emerson's MFA/MA program in Writing and Publishing, and have been trained to teach college-level writing in the award-winning First-Year Writing Program.

 Brandon Melendez is Mexican American poet and educator from California and a current MFA candidate at Emerson College.
+His debut book will be published in 2019 with Write Bloody Publishing.
 He is a National Poetry Slam finalist and he won “Best Poem” & “Funniest Poem” at collegiate national poetry competitions while in undergrad.
 He has taught poetry workshops at UC Berkeley (his alma mater) as well as high schools and charter schools all throughout the Bay Area.
 He is interested in the ways the personal can be political and how poetry can be a platform for folks to speak their truth in a way that sparks dialogue and change.
 Also, he likes cats, that seems important to mention.